joeykim1108/Non-invasive-Anemia-Classification-with-Functional-Regression-Model-/README.md

 ## Repository Structure
 .
 ├── R/
-│ ├── 01_data_processing.R # Script for RGB to HSI conversion and data cleaning
+│   ├── 01_data_processing.R
-│ └── 02_fda_analysis.R # Script for FPCA, regression modeling, and evaluation
+│   └── 02_fda_analysis.R
 │
 ├── data/
-│ └── (Raw data not included due to patient privacy)
+│   └── (Raw data not included due to patient privacy) │
-│
 ├── output/
 │   └── (Folder for generated plots and results)
 │
-└── README.md # This file
+└── README.md

 ## How to Reproduce the Analysis